Updated: Aug 6

 Graduating from rehab can be such a relief!
 But the hard part is not over yet.
 Outside of rehab, your biggest challenge is to make sure you never go back to a life of alcohol addiction.
 Lucky for you, most rehabilitation centers offer programs which will make it easier to adapt to a normal life.
 Among them are life skills training, alumni programs, and continued therapy and support.

 Keep in mind that your recovery depends on whether or not you can stay committed to sobriety.
 Part of its success is ensuring that you can get past the initial withdrawal phase.
-Alcohol detox facilities allow you to transition from a life of addiction into recovery.
-At Summer House Detox Center, we can help you start your journey as safely and comfortably as possible by giving you access to therapists, medical staff, and various amenities.
-Call us anytime at 800-719-1090 or visit our detox facility in Miami, FL.
+Alcohol rehab center allows you to transition from a life of addiction into recovery.
+At Recovery Blvd Treatment Center, we can help you start your journey as safely and comfortably as possible.
+Call us at 503-447-5056 or visit us at 1316 SE 12th Avenue Portland, OR 97214.